Smart Lock Service

 This interface is used to configure the DP-specific features.
 It applies to three features:

-If the lock accessory features are not required for your product, you do not need to configure them.
-They are disabled by default.
-To set these features, the MCU should send the configuration to the module after the UART initialization.
+If the module is intended to function as a door lock, configuration is not necessary as door lock functionality is the default.
+If the module needs to function as an accessory, the MCU should send the configuration to the module after the UART initialization.
 The configuration is stored in the nonvolatile memory.

 What about a non-decimal keypad?
 How to configure the multi-digit password function?